 It’s up to each business to determine how it will react to coronavirus exposure.
 From notifying employees to disinfecting contaminated facilities, a complex web of legal obligations, restrictions, market forces and operational concerns will govern what a business can and cannot do—and these can vary between industries and individual companies.
 While some businesses may close down entirely to disinfect their facilities, others may need to continue operating, so it’s important to work with a cleaning partner> who can accommodate your unique needs.

 Taking precautions can help limit the chances of your employees contracting the virus, but there are no guarantees.
 If someone from your company does test positive for COVID-19, here are some steps you can take to minimize exposure and protect your employees and customers.

 Step 1: Retrace the infected employee’s steps

-The most important thing to do when your workplace has been contaminated is to methodically map out which parts of your facility the infected employee has accessed so you can disinfect any surfaces they may have touched.
+The most important thing to do if an employee gets COVID-19 and your workplace has been contaminated is to methodically map out which parts of your facility the infected employee has accessed so you can disinfect any surfaces they may have touched.
 These can include not only the person’s individual workspace but restrooms, break rooms, meeting rooms and other shared spaces.